BGU-SE-Courses/2023-mbt-02-07/README.md

 # Software Quality Engineering - System Testing

 This is a repository for the system-testing assignment of the Software Quality Engineering course at the [Ben-Gurion University](https://in.bgu.ac.il/), Israel.

 ## Assignment Description

-In this assignment, we tested an open-source software called [$$*TODO* software name$$](https://address-of-the-project.com).
+In this assignment, we tested an open-source software called [Moodle](https://sandbox.moodledemo.net/).

-$$*TODO* Add some general description about the software$$
+Moodle is an open-source learning management system (LMS) widely used by educational institutions and organizations to deliver online courses and training programs.
+It offers a comprehensive set of features for course creation, content management, communication, assessment, and reporting.
+With Moodle, instructors can create interactive courses, facilitate discussions, assess student progress, and generate reports.
+The platform is highly customizable, allowing users to tailor it to their specific needs through themes, plugins, and add-ons.
+Supported by a large community of users and developers, Moodle provides extensive support, resources, and documentation, making it a popular choice for online learning worldwide.

 ## Installation

-$$*TODO* Write instructions on how to install the software and prepare the testing environment$$
+1. Selenium web driver with matching version to your Chrome version.
+2. For the Provengo part: up to date Google Chrome version that matches the chrome driver version.
+3. For the Cucumber project: java with Maven, Selenium Web Server .jar.

 ## What we tested
-$$*TODO* Add a description of the module and the user stories that you chose to test.
-For example, in the case of the Moodle example, you can write something like this:

-We tested the quiz module that allows for creating and taking quizzes.
+We tested the survey module that allows for creating and taking surveys, as well as managing access restrictions for surveys.
 We chose to test the following user stories:

-*User story:* A teacher adds a new quiz to the course with two yes/no questions

-*Preconditions:* There is a course with a teacher

-*Expected outcome:* The quiz is added to the course.

-*User story:* A students attempts a quiz and answers correctly.
+*User Story 1:* A student starts answering a survey.

-*Preconditions:* There is a course with a quiz with two yes/no questions and the quiz grade is calculated automatically and the grade is visible to the students upon submission.
+*Preconditions:* There is an existing course such that the student enrolled to, and an existing survey in this course such that the student is permitted to access to.

-*Expected outcome:* The student receives 100.
+*Expected outcome:* The student is moving to the survey window and is able to answer it.

-$$
+*User Story 2:* A teacher changes the access restrictions of an existing survey.

+*Preconditions:* There is an existing course such that the teacher is teaching, and an existing survey in this course.

+*Expected outcome:* The access restrictions to the survey changes with respect to the teacher's new restrictions, and student can access the quiz if and only if they match the new restrictions.

 ## How we tested
 We used two different testing methods:
 1. [Cucumber](https://cucumber.io/), a behavior-driven testing framework.
 2. [Provengo](https://provengo.tech/), a story-based testing framework.

 Each of the testing methods is elaborated in its own directory.

 ## Results
 Update all README.md files (except for d-e, see Section 1).
 Specifically, replace all $$*TODO*…$$ according to the instructions inside the $$.